MedabisAmina/IoT-Orchestrator-MCP/README.md

 An Industrial IoT monitoring platform for Oil & Gas pipeline infrastructure, specifically designed for the Edge-Fog continuum.
 This system bridges the "semantic gap" between raw sensor data and strategic decision-making using a Context-Aware Microservices Orchestration approach.

-It simulates real-time telemetry from Algerian pipeline networks, stores data in PostgreSQL, and exposes a high-level Model Context Protocol (MCP) server to enable AI Agents (like Claude) to perform natural language operations.
+It simulates real-time telemetry from Algerian pipeline networks, stores data in PostgreSQL, and exposes a high-level Model Context Protocol (MCP) server to enable AI Agents (like Claude , Gemini) to perform natural language operations.
 A React-based dashboard provides a unified operator interface with live alerts, budget tracking, and an embedded AI assistant.

 ---